google/fhir-data-pipes/docker/mysql-build/README.md

 # OCL-Loaded MySQL Image Setup

->**Note**: The need to create an OCL-loaded MySQL image are infrequent
+>**Note**: The need to create an OCL-loaded MySQL image is infrequent; this is
+    only needed for updating OpenMRS release or the OCL dictionary.

 The official MySQL image stores data in a Docker volume.
-This means that if we load the OCL Dictionary, it is stored in a volume, and not the image; this means that every time we spin up the MySQL image, we would need to wait 45 minutes for the OCL Dictionary to load.
+This means that if we load the OCL Dictionary, it is stored in a volume, and not the container, which means that every time we spin up the MySQL image, we would need to wait 45 minutes for the OCL Dictionary to load.

 We can avoid this long wait time by creating a custom MySQL image that stores data in the container itself.
 Once we load the OCL dictionary, we can save the